-Electric trolleys no longer click-clack past the front door, nor do stagnant spittoons rest beneath the bar’s front rail, but for over a century customers have been frequenting the establishment known, since 1933, as Pompilios.
+Electric trolleys no longer click-clack past the front door, nor do stagnant spittoons rest beneath the bar’s front rail, but for over a century customers have been frequenting the establishment known, since 1933, as Pompilio’s.

 This bar and restaurant combination at the southwest corner of Sixth Street and Washington Avenue in Newport, Kentucky has hosted the full gamut of humankind: celebrities and the undiscovered, mobsters, bookies, and gamblers, (sports) players, birthday and funeral parties, slinky dancing girls and rotund cab-riding tourists from Cincinnati, the third shift on its way home in the morning and the late night lonely crowd headed wherever.
 The restaurants at this location have survived wars, Prohibition, raids, depressions, and a family of owners who simply ran out steam, the glitzy invasion of Hollywood movie makers, fires, and citywide utility breakdowns.
 There have been good times and bad, but six or seven days each week for years on end, Pompilios has been there for the hungry and the thirsty, the dating and dated.

-Michael R. Sweeny: Northern Kentucky Heritage 2004
+— Michael R. Sweeny: Northern Kentucky Heritage 2004

-Pompilio House quickly became a tradition in Newport, as well as in Greater Cincinnati, open far into the early morning and re-opening a few hours later the same morning.
-Electric Trolleys at the front door ran all the way from downtown Cincinnati to almost the southern boundary of cities bordering Newport, providing ease of access for anyone wanting to stop.
+Pompilio’s Restaurant opened its doors for business on April 1, 1933, under the name of Pompilio House.
+It quickly became a tradition in Newport and all of Greater Cincinnati, open far into the early morning and re-opening a few hours later the same morning.
+Electric trolleys at the front door ran all the way from downtown Cincinnati to almost the southern boundary of cities bordering Newport, providing ease of access for anyone wanting to stop.
 Breakfast was on the menu in the early years, and sixty-five cents bought Mrs. Pompilio’s homemade ravioli (still served today), a salad, bread, and a glass of beer or wine.

-In the early 90’s Pompilio’s went through another small renovation.
-The main dining room dating from the early 1940s was remodeled.
-The six plays for a quarter jukeboxes were removed.
+In the early ’90s, Pompilio’s went through another small renovation.
+The main dining room, dating from the early 1940s, was remodeled.
+The six-plays-for-a-quarter jukeboxes were removed.
 The high windows were revealed again, and new ones adding more natural light were cut into the west wall.